SGDInstitute/apollo/content/collections/pages/mblgtacc/about.md

         content:
           -
             type: text
-            text: 'And from programming to accommodations to hospitality, the conference is designed to meet the needs of all students'
+            text: 'And from programming to accommodations to hospitality, the conference is designed to meet the needs of all students.
+We welcome attendees to join us as accomplices in holding ourselves accountable.'
       -
         type: paragraph
         content: